Use this easy seasonal centerpiece idea all year long by simply changing the main elements. Takes just a few minutes and is budget-friendly!

 - a basket

-The next step is to add some sort of soft greenery or filler.
+The next step is to add some sort of soft greenery or filler to your vessel.
 Again, anything you already have will work.
 It can be real or faux, but if you choose something real, make sure it’s something that will dry well.
-Eucalyptus works beautifully.
-Other options would be magnolia leaves, boxwood, caspia, or baby’s breath.
-Place the greenery/filler in your vessel, so it covers the bottom and hangs over the side.
+I used fresh eucalyptus, which dries beautifully.
+Other options are magnolia leaves, boxwood, caspia, or baby’s breath.
+Place the greenery/filler in your vessel, so it covers the bottom and hangs over the sides.

 Once you have your greenery base in place, the fun begins.
 For this centerpiece, I used faux duck eggs, bunches of carrots, and smaller faux eggs in the center.
+The large duck eggs were a local find, and even though I tried, I could not find anything similar online.
 Some other suggestions for spring and summer are:

 - moss-lined nests with small eggs